 .11 Investigation by Department.

-A. [Assisted Living Program to Be] Open for Inspection.
+A. Assisted Living Program to [Be] be Open for Inspection.

-(1) [An assisted living] A program operated by a licensee, and any premises proposed to be operated as [an assisted living] a program, shall be open at all times to announced or unannounced inspections by the Department and by any agency designated by the Department.
+(1) An assisted living program operated by a licensee, and any premises proposed to be operated as an assisted living program, shall be open at all times to announced or unannounced inspections by the Department and by any agency designated by the Department.

 (2) Any part of the facility, and any surrounding accessory buildings which may be entered by staff or residents, are considered part of the facility and are subject to inspection.

+(3) An assisted living facility may not deny access to the Department nor any agency designated by the Department.

 B. Records and Reports.

 (1) Inspection.